teuben/study7/README.md

         git clone https://github.com/teuben/study7
         cd study7

-1. bootstrap your OS (ubuntu for now) with system tools we need down the line
+1. bootstrap your OS (ubuntu for now) with system tools we need down the line (useful for AWS or other virgin Ubuntu systems)

         ./bootstrap_ubuntu